 Currently, all employees have a statutory right to receive a written itemised pay statement either before or at the time of payment of wages or salary.
 Employers are legally required to provide the statement and this must contain specific information outlined within the Employment Rights Act 1996.

-There are future changes to the statutory scheme which are due to take effect from 6 April 2019.
-These include extending the right to receive a pay statement to all workers and requiring number of hours to be recorded on the payslip where pay varies depending on time worked.
+- Since 6 April 2019 workers also have the right to receive a written itemised pay statement and where pay varies depending on time worked the number of hours worked should be recorded on the payslip.
 More information on these changes can be found within our in-depth review of this area.